princomp/princomp.github.io/source/docs/about/dev_guide.md

 path | description
 --- | ---
 `code` | code examples (snippets and projects)
-`docs` | additional helpful documents
+`docs` | additional helpful documentation
 `img` | all images
 `labs` | lab exercises
 `lectures` | lecture notes
 `slides` | slides
-`templates` | templates and meta data files used for building this resource `vid` | video files
+`templates` | templates, filters, fonts and meta data files used for building this resource `vid` | video files
 `Makefile` | makefile used to instruct how to compile this resource `index.md` | website index page